raimu/kephas/Application-Services.md

 1. Define the application service contract and configure it using the `[AppServiceContract]` or `[SharedAppServiceContract]` attributes (Allow multiple: yes/no).

 2. Implement one or more application services based on the contract defined in the step above.
 Note: for contracts not allowing multiple service implementations, it is a recommended practice to decorate the service implementation with the `[OverridePriority]` attribute.
+See more on this feature below.

 3. Consume the service.

+## Consuming the application services
+Basically there are two ways to consume these services: first, import the services either in the constructor or as public properties, and second, using the composition continer's `GetExport` or `GetExports` methods.

+    /// <summary>
+    /// The default implementation of a model space provider.
+    /// </summary>
+    [OverridePriority(Priority.Low)]
+    public class DefaultModelSpaceProvider : IModelSpaceProvider
+    {
+        /// <summary>
+        /// Initializes a new instance of the <see cref="DefaultModelSpaceProvider"/> class.
+        /// </summary>
+        /// <param name="modelInfoProviders">The model information providers.</param>
+        public DefaultModelSpaceProvider(ICollection<IModelInfoProvider> modelInfoProviders)
+        {
+            this.ModelInfoProviders = modelInfoProviders;
+            //...
+        }

+        //...
+    }

 ## Configure the application services
 ### Override priorities